 - what to do if someone with suspected or confirmed to have COVID-19 has been in a workplace setting

-All businesses must put controls in place and ensure staff and customers keep to social distancing of at least two metres between each person.
+All businesses must put controls in place and ensure staff and customers keep to physical distancing of at least two metres between each person.
 You should also consider limiting the number of customers in your premises at any one time.
 This is for everyone’s safety to reduce the risk of infection.

 Beware of scams

 We are aware of a scam email that claims to come from a store ‘head office’ or ‘manager’ asking for business rates reference numbers.